-If you're reading the ingredient list on the food you eat, you may notice a host of ingredients -- such as sodium nitrate -- that don't sound like something in your kitchen cupboard.
+If you're reading the ingredient list on the food you eat, you may notice a host of ingredients — such as sodium nitrate — that don't sound like something in your kitchen cupboard.
 This food additive is used to add flavor and color and to prolong the shelf life of food.
-While sodium nitrate has come under fire due to a possible connection to cancer, the U.S. Department of Agriculture has approved its use in food.
+While sodium nitrate in food has come under fire due to a possible connection to cancer and other health problems, the additive is approved for use in the United States.

 What Is Sodium Nitrate?

 Sodium nitrate is a natural salt made up of sodium, nitrogen and oxygen.
 It's used in meats not only to enhance flavor and add color but also as a preservative to prevent bacterial growth and spoilage.
 Some of these bacteria can be dangerous, such as Clostridium botulinum and Listeria monocytogenes, which cause potentially serious diseases.

 Video of the Day